Charlie Kirk: African Americans

-On July 11, 2023, after the Supreme Court ruled that colleges can no longer employ affirmative-action practices in admissions, Representative Sheila Jackson Lee stated on the House floor, "I rise today as a clear recipient of affirmative action, particularly in higher education.
+On July 11, 2023, after the Supreme Court of the United States ruled that colleges can no longer employ affirmative-action practices in admissions, Representative Sheila Jackson Lee stated on the House floor, "I rise today as a clear recipient of affirmative action, particularly in higher education.
 I may have been admitted on affirmative action, both in terms of being a woman and a woman of color, but I can declare that I did not graduate on affirmative action."
-Kirk reacted to this on his podcast on July 13, 2023, by stating "If we would have said three weeks ago [...] that Joy Reid and Michelle Obama and Sheila Jackson Lee and Ketanji Brown Jackson were affirmative-action picks, we would have been called racist.
+Kirk reacted to this on his podcast on July 13, 2023, by stating, "If we would have said three weeks ago [...] that Joy Reid and Michelle Obama and Sheila Jackson Lee and Ketanji Brown Jackson were affirmative-action picks, we would have been called racist.
 But now they're comin' out and they're saying it for us!"
 He continued, "You do not have the brain processing power to otherwise be taken really seriously.
 You had to go steal a white person's slot to go be taken somewhat seriously."

 In January 2024, Kirk said that a "myth" had been created around King which had "grown totally out of control" and that King was currently "the most honored, worshiped, even deified person of the 20th century" despite "most people" supposedly disliking him during his life.
 Responding to accusations by Malcolm Kenyatta that he was working to undermine King and the Voting Rights Act of 1965, Kirk called this claim "a lie" and "fear-mongering", and added that telling the "truth" about King "should not be trampling sacred ground" since he was "just a man ... a very flawed one at that" and a "mythological anti-racist creation of the 1960s".
 Kirk later said he had "found the sacred cow of modern America" in criticizing King.
 Also in January 2024, Kirk blamed DEI programs for national aviation issues, saying, "If I see a Black pilot, I'm going to be like, 'Boy, I hope he's qualified.

-NBC News reported that Kirk's comments about DEI programs and his comment about Black or African American airline pilots resulted in ongoing conflict with the Republican National Committee over outreach to Black voters.
-Kirk called Jackson a "recipient of affirmative action" and said she was nominated for the Supreme Court because of her race.
+Kirk called Kentanji Brown Jackson a "recipient of affirmative action" on his podcast and said she was nominated for the Supreme Court because of her race, following up with “Biden explicitly said he would only pick a Black woman for the US Supreme Court.
+Biden himself was an administer of affirmative action."
 Kirk blamed the high death toll of the July 2025 Central Texas floods on DEI.
-On September 9, 2025, while speaking about the killing of Iryna Zarutska, Kirk accused Democrats of spreading a "false narrative" that "that there is a relentless assault against Black people on behalf of white people", saying "White individuals are actually more likely to be attacked, especially even per capita, by Black individuals in this country."
+On September 9, 2025, while speaking about the killing of Iryna Zarutska, Kirk accused Democrats of spreading a "false narrative" that "that there is a relentless assault against Black people on behalf of white people", tweeting "White individuals are actually more likely to be attacked, especially even per capita, by Black individuals in this country."
+Kirk cited a Fox News video clip in the tweet that reported data from the 2023 Bureau of Justice statistics.